 If you have received a Notice of Deficiency from the IRS, please immediately call Patrick T. Sheehan & Associates.
 When he was an attorney for the IRS, Mr. Sheehan regularly represented the United States government in the United States Tax Court.
 Since leaving the government in 1991, tax lawyer Patrick T. Sheehan has successfully represented many taxpayers before the IRS in the United States Tax Court.

 If you have received a Notice of Deficiency from the IRS, immediate action is required.
-Patrick T. Sheehan & Associates stands ready to assist with your Notice of Deficiency.
+The IRS Trouble Solvers™ stand ready to assist with your Notice of Deficiency.
 Call Us Before the IRS Calls You!®